 NEW Mobile Refrigerated Local Foods Trailer

-👀We have some EXCITING programs in the works at the Hyde County Center!!
+👀We have some EXCITING programs in the works at the N.C.
+Cooperative Extension, Hyde County Center!!

 Through the generous support from the Beaufort-Hyde Unrestricted Fund, a component of the North Carolina Community Foundation, we are building a mobile refrigerated local foods trailer!
 We thank Beaufort-Hyde Community Foundation and NC Community Foundation for their gracious support in our endeavor.
 This will allow us to safely store gleaned produce, accept & transport venison donations, and more – to help with food insecurity right here in Hyde County!!

 Step 1: ✅ Trailer purchased and delivered from a local retailer, A&W Sales/Howell’s Mercantile

 For more detail, read on!

 This mobile refrigerated trailer will be used by N.C.
 Cooperative Extension in Hyde County.
 It will safely store gleaned produce (at 32-40°F) before donating to our community.
 This trailer uses CoolBot temperature technology to maximize output of a basic window AC unit to maintain this cooler temperature.
 It combines the mobility of a cargo trailer with chilling capabilities of a commercial cooler.
 Grant funding will be used to aid in the purchase of necessary equipment and materials in building the refrigerated local foods trailer.
 We want to thank a local couple who contributed additional funding to meet the full requested amount!